Masai giraffe

-The Masai giraffe (Giraffa tippelskirchi), also spelled Maasai giraffe, and sometimes called the Kilimanjaro giraffe, is a species or subspecies of giraffe.
+The Masai giraffe (Giraffa tippelskirchi), also spelled Maasai giraffe, and sometimes called the Kilimanjaro giraffe, is a species of giraffe.
 It is native to East Africa.
 The Masai giraffe can be found in central and southern Kenya, Tanzania, Uganda, and the Luangwa Valley region of Zambia.
 It has distinctive jagged, irregular leaf-like blotches that extend from the hooves to its head.
 The Masai giraffe is currently the national animal of Tanzania.

 Taxonomy

 Genetic research on giraffes in 2016 determined that there are likely four separate species of giraffe rather than just one.
-The IUCN's Giraffe and Okapi Specialist Group, has now accepted that there are four species of giraffes: the Masai giraffe, the reticulated giraffe, the northern giraffe, and the southern giraffe.[3]
+The IUCN's Giraffe and Okapi Specialist Group has now accepted that there are four species of giraffes: the Masai giraffe, the reticulated giraffe, the northern giraffe, and the southern giraffe.[3]
 The Masai giraffe has therefore been elevated to a full species, the research also established that the Thornicroft's giraffe also known as the Luangwa giraffe, found in the Luangwa Valley region of Zambia, is a subspecies of the Masai giraffe (Giraffa tippelskirchi thornicrofti).

 The Masai giraffe was described and given the binomial name Giraffa tippelskirchi by German zoologist Paul Matschie in 1898, however, since 1758 giraffes had generally always been regarded as a single species, so the Masai giraffe was considered a subspecies of the giraffe, Giraffa camelopardalis tippelskirchi.
 The Masai giraffe was named in honor of Herr von Tippelskirch, who was a member of a German scientific expedition in German East Africa to what is now northern Tanzania in 1896.
 Tippelskirch brought back the skin of a female Masai giraffe from near Lake Eyasi which was later on identified as Giraffa tippelskirchi.

 Description

 The Masai giraffe is distinguished by jagged and irregular spots on its body.
 Its geographic range includes various parts of eastern Africa.
 It is the largest-bodied giraffe species, making it the tallest land animal on Earth.
-Bulls are generally larger and heavier than cows, weighing close to 1,300 kilograms (2,900 pounds) and growing up to 5.8 m in height.
+Bulls are generally larger and heavier than cows, weighing close to 1.3 tonnes (1.4 short tons) and growing up to 5.8 m in height.
 In the wild, individuals can live to be around 30 years of age, and in most cases can live longer in captivity.
 The Masai giraffe's most famous feature, its neck, contains seven vertebrae and makes up roughly one third of its body height.
 Its long and muscular tongue, which can be up to 50 centimetres (20 inches) in length, is prehensile and allows it to grab leaves from tall trees that are inaccessible to other animals.
 The tongue's darker pigment is believed to function as a natural sunscreen and prevent sunburn.
 On top of the head are two bony structures called ossicones which are covered by thick skin and have dark hair on the tips.
 These can be used during fights to club its opponent.
 Bulls usually have an extra ossicone present between the eyes.
 When galloping, the Masai giraffe has been recorded to reach speeds of almost 64 kilometers per hour (40 miles per hour).